How To Lease a Car Short-Term

 Although you can sometimes find lease “sellers” in newspaper classifieds or “auto trader” magazines, this is not the best way.
 If you happen to find a lease in this way, remember it’s not legal and proper until the selling party’s lease company approves and changes the contract.
 You can’t simply take over lease payments from someone without changing the contract with the lease finance company.

 To transfer a lease, some lease companies charge a relatively small application and/or transfer fee.
 It’s easy and inexpensive.
-Some will also check your credit score, which you should already know.
+Most will also check your credit score, which you should already know.
 If you don’t know your most recent score, you should.
-What’s your FICO score?
-Find out now when you check your credit report for $1 at Experian.com!
+Get your Experian Credit Report FREE at freecreditreport.com.

 Also read our article, Terminate a Lease, if you are interested in getting the “seller” viewpoint on this topic.